bcgov/data-publication/pages/dps_webmapping.md

 The pages in this section describe the services that DataBC provides for Data Publication in Web-based Mapping environments.

-For more infromation see [Web Mapping Frameworks](https://bcgov.github.io/bcwebmaps-options/)
+For more information see [Web Mapping Frameworks](https://bcgov.github.io/bcwebmaps-options/)

 [RETURN TO DATA PUBLICATION][1]